owncloud/ocis/docs/architecture/joint-access-storage-driver.md

 To use the Joint Access Storage Driver, the following prerequisites have to be fulfilled:

-1. There must be storage available to store meta data and blobs, available under a root path
+1. There must be storage available to store meta data and blobs, available under a root path.
 1. When using inotify, the storage must be local on the same machine.
 Network mounts do not work with inotify. `inotifywait` needs to be installed.
-1. The storage root path must be writeable and executable by the same user Infinite Scale is running under
+1. The storage root path must be writeable and executable by the same user Infinite Scale is running under.
-1. An appropiate version of Infinite Scale is installed, version number 5.0.5 and later
+1. An appropiate version of Infinite Scale is installed, version number 5.0.5 and later.
-1. Nats-js-kv as cache service
+1. `nats-js-kv` as cache service

 ### Setup Configuration